Mensu/eden-asgn-batchdl-nodejs/README.md

 ```
 save it as run.sh and have it run on terminal (double click to run is possible as well)

-- on Linux ( suppose the downloader is located in /home/$USER/Downloads/ )
+- on Ubuntu ( suppose the downloader is located in /home/$USER/Downloads/ )
 Create a .sh file containing
 ```
 cd "/home/$USER/Downloads"
-gnome-terminal -x bash -c "./Downloader-Linux64; printf 'Please press Enter to continue'; read"
+gnome-terminal -x bash -c "./Downloader-Ubuntu64; printf 'Please press Enter to continue'; read"
 ```
 save it as run.sh and have it run on terminal (double click to run is possible as well)